Beulah Woolston: Later life

 In December, 1883, both sisters were ill, and returned to the U.S. for the last time.
 At times, Beulah seemed to improve.
 On October 24, 1886, she grew much worse, and died, at Mount Holly, New Jersey.

+Awards and honors

+The first instance of conferring Honorary Degrees by Wesleyan Female College, occurred on June 29, 1870, when the degree of Magistrix Artium was bestowed upon Annie Ryder Gracey (missionary teacher, India), Beulah Woolston (missionary teacher, Waugh Mission Seminary in China), and Sarah Hayes Woolston (missionary teacher, Waugh Mission Seminary in China), former graduates of Wesleyan Female College.